Contents

 Permission to use the Camera for iOS

-Please follow the below steps to add the permission in the iOS project to use the camera.
+Please follow the below steps to add permission in the iOS project to use the camera.

 Open the project QRScannerExample -> ios -> ScannerExample.xcworkspace in Xcode.